nex3/nex3.github.io/source/blog/304-becoming-a-video-game-scientist-part-1.md

 I could have left it there, submitted a pull request, and let the existing maintainer do with it what he wanted.
 But by this point he was largely inactive, and I've always found it difficult to let progress go unmade when I can clearly see how to do it.
-So rather than th end of my story, this is just the beginning.
+So rather than the end of my story, this is just the beginning.

 *To be continued in Part 2: Ghidra*